History of Jessup

 - Northwest Christian College, D.D., 1992

-Bryce served as president of William Jessup University for 25 years.
-During his presidency, the University substantially improved its financial position, achieved regional accreditation, significantly increased enrollment, broadened the curriculum, and moved to Rocklin, CA. Dr. Jessup has worked as a professor, pastor, coach, and Dean of Students.
+Bryce served as president of Jessup University for 25 years.
+During his presidency, the University substantially improved its financial position, achieved regional accreditation, significantly increased enrollment, broadened the curriculum, and moved to Rocklin, CA. Dr. Jessup worked as a professor, pastor, coach, and Dean of Students.